akiarie/blog/_posts/2020-08-25-assurance-propositions.md

    as orphans; I will come to you...In that day you will _know_ that I am in my Father, and _you in me, and I in you_" (John 14:15ff.); "The Spirit himself _bears witness with our spirit_ that we are the children of God" (Rom.
-8:16); "In him you also...were sealed with the promised Holy Spirit, who is the _guarantee_ of our inheritance" (Ep.
+8:16); "In him you also...were sealed with the promised Holy Spirit, who is the _guarantee_ of our inheritance" (Eph.
 1:13--14); "'This is my covenant with them', says the LORD, 'My Spirit that is upon you'" (Is.
 59:21).

 4. This witness, the _testimonium Spiritus Sancti salvationis_ (the testimony of the Holy Spirit